Below is a list of common terms you might encounter when localizing or using Transifex.

 Internationalization

-Internationalization, often abbreviated as “i18n,” is the process of adapting software so it can be used in different languages.
+Internationalization, often abbreviated as “i18n,” is the process of adapting software to be used in different languages.
 This includes marking strings in code as translatable so they can be extracted into a separate file for translation.

 Issue